api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

 ```

 1. Install [Metamask](https://metamask.io/) to your web browser.
-1. Import the mnemonic phrase to Metamask.
+1. Import the mnemonic phrase (returned by generate-wallet) to Metamask.
 1. Use the [faucet](https://faucet.metamask.io/) to get some Ropsten ETH.

 ### Ropsten Provider URL